psf/requests/docs/dev/contributing.rst

 Be Cordial Or Be On Your Way
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Requests`` has one very important guideline governing all forms of
+Requests has one very important rule governing all forms of contribution,
-contribution, including things like reporting bugs or requesting features.
-The
+including reporting bugs or requesting features.
+This golden rule is
-guideline is `be cordial or be on your way`_. **All contributions are
+`be cordial or be on your way`_. **All contributions are welcome**, as long as
-welcome**, but they come with an implicit social contract: everyone must be
-treated with respect.
+everyone involved is treated with respect.

-This can be a difficult area to judge, so the maintainers will enforce the
-following policy.
-If any contributor acts rudely or aggressively towards any
-other contributor, **regardless of whether they perceive themselves to be
-acting in retaliation for an earlier breach of this guideline**, they will be
-subject to the following procedure:

-1. They must apologise.
-This apology must be genuine in nature: "I'm sorry you
-   were offended" is not sufficient.
-The judgement of 'genuine' is at the
-   discretion of the maintainers.
-2. If the apology is not offered, any outstanding and future contributions from
-   the violating contributor will be rejected immediately.

-Everyone involved in the ``Requests`` project, the maintainers included, are
-bound by this policy.
-Failing to abide by it leads to the offender being kicked
-off the project.

 .. _be cordial or be on your way: http://kennethreitz.org/be-cordial-or-be-on-your-way/